 (119) State Housing Credit Ceiling--The aggregate amount of Housing Credit Allocations that may be made by the Department during any calendar year, as determined from time to time by the Department in accordance with applicable federal law, including Code, §42(h)(3)(C), and Treasury Regulation §1.42-14.

-(120) Sub-Market--An area defined by the Underwriter based on general overall market segmentation promulgated by market data tracking and reporting services from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers. t(121) Supportive Housing--A residential rental Development:
+(120) Sub-Market--An area defined by the Underwriter based on general overall market segmentation promulgated by market data tracking and reporting services from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.

+(121) Supportive Housing-- Development–A Development and Target Population meeting the requirements of subparagraphs (A) through (F) of this paragraph.

-(A) that is intended for occupancy by households in need of specialized and specific non-medical services in order to maintain independent living;
+(A) Be intended for and targeting occupancy for households in need of specialized and specific non-medical services in order to maintain housing or transition into independent living.

+(B) Be owned and operated by an Applicant or General Partner that must:

-(B) in which the provision of services are provided primarily on-site by the Applicant, an Affiliate of the Applicant or a third party provider and the service provider must be able to demonstrate a record of providing substantive services similar to those proposed in the subject Application in residential settings for at least three years prior to the Application Acceptance Period;
+(i) have Supportive Services provided by the Applicant, an Affiliate of the Applicant, or a third party provider if the service provider is able to demonstrate a record of providing substantive services similar to those proposed in the Application in residential settings for at least three years prior to the Application Acceptance Period, or Application Submission Date for Multifamily Direct Loan Applications.;

-(C) in which the services offered must include case management and resident services that either aid tenants in addressing debilitating conditions or assist residents in securing the skills, assets, and connections needed for independent living.
-Resident populations primarily include the homeless and those at-risk of homelessness;

-(D) for which the Applicant, General Partner, or Guarantor must meet the following:

-(i) demonstrate that it, alone or in partnership with a third party provider, has at least three years experience in developing and operating housing similar to the proposed housing;

-(ii) demonstrate that it has secured sufficient funds necessary to maintain the Development’s operations through the Affordability Period;
+(ii) secure sufficient funds necessary to maintain the Supportive Housing Development's operations throughout the entire Affordability Period;

 (iii) provide evidence of a history of fundraising activities reasonably deemed to be sufficient to address any unanticipated operating losses; and